dossierhq/dossierhq/docs/domain.md

 ## Schema

-The **Schema** describes the structure of the data stored in Data Data.
+The **Schema** describes the structure of the data stored in Dossier.
 There exists two different views of the Schema. **Admin Schema** contains all the information, whereas **Published Schema** only contains the types that can be published (i.e. `adminOnly` is `false`) and doesn't include detailed information that's only useful when editing.

 The main piece of data is an **Entity**.
 An **Entity** has: